VWelke/personal_website/experience/CPD.md

 # Observability of Circum-Planetary Disk

-Circum-planetary disks are accretion disks around gas protoplanets.

-Circumplanetary disks (CPDs) are accretion disks surrounding forming planets that play a crucial role in the formation of both planets and their satellite systems.
+Circum-planetary disks（CPDs）are accretion disks surrounding gas giants that play a crucial role in both planet and moon formation.
 In 2021, the first confirmed detection of a CPD around the protoplanet PDS 70c was made using the Atacama Large Millimeter/submillimeter Array (ALMA) (Myriam Benisty et al. 2021).

+The ALMA is what: add an image
+Why important to study its observability

-This project aims 160 to simulate radiation from a modeled CPD system and evaluate its observability with ALMA under realistic observing conditions.
+This project aims to simulate radiation from a modeled CPD system and evaluate its observability with ALMA under realistic observing conditions.